MicrosoftDocs/azure-reference-other/studio-module-reference/median-filter.md

 ## Module overview

 This article describes how to use the **Median Filter** module in Azure Machine Learning Studio, to define a *median filter*.
-This type of filter is used in digital signal processing, to modify a series of values that represent a digital input signal or image.

 Filters are an important tool in digital signal processing, and are used to improve the results of image or voice recognition.
 Median filters can be applied in image recognition, to reduce noise across pixels so that features can more easily be detected.

+> [!TIP]
+> Are you looking for a different type of filter?
+Studio provides these modules for sampling data, getting a subset of data, or creating test and training sets: [Split Data](split-data.md), [Partition and Sample](partition-and-sample.md), [Apply SQL Transformation](apply-sql-transformation.md), [Execute R Script](execute-r-script.md).
+If you need to filter data as you read it from a source, see [Import Data](import-data.md).
+Filtering is not supported for all source types.

 ## How to use Median Filter